 UNESCO submits that, insofar as it is directed against the decision to defer the application to carry a weapon, the complaint is irreceivable ratione materiae for lack of a cause of action and, in any event, moot since the arming process has been suspended.
-With regard to the decision not to submit the complainant's file to the relevant government department of the host State and the decision of the Ethics Office to close his harassment complaint, the Organization notes that the complainant's claims are irreceivable for failure to exhaust the internal means of redress.
+In respect of the decision to close the complainant's harassment complaint, resulting from the request of 16 February 2018, it observes that he had not yet received the Director-General's decision when he referred the matter to the Tribunal.
 It therefore asks the Tribunal to dismiss the complaint as irreceivable and, subsidiarily, as unfounded.